-Felicity Huffman and Lori Loughlin Arrested in College Admission Scandal
+Felicity Huffman Arrested, Lori Loughlin Charged in College Admission Scandal

 Amanda Edwards/WireImage, Greg Doherty/WireImage

 Felicity Huffman and Lori Loughlin are among over 40 individuals who have been charged in connection with an alleged college entrance exam scheme.
 E!
-News has confirmed that 13 defendants were taken into custody this morning in the Los Angeles area, including defendants Huffman and Loughlin.
+News has confirmed that 13 defendants were taken into custody this morning in the Los Angeles area, including defendant Huffman.
 Those 13 defendants will be making their initial court appearances this afternoon.

+U.S. Attorney's Office for the District of Massachusetts tells E!
+News Loughlin has not been arrested.
+She is currently out of the country.
+She has been contact by federal authorities to come back and turn herself in.
+However, her husband Mossimo Giannulli was arrested this morning without incident.
+He is expected to appear today in court.

 Court documents obtained by E!
 News show that both Huffman and Loughlin have been charged with conspiracy to commit mail fraud and honest services mail fraud.
 According to the FBI affidavit, the scheme involved getting students admitted into colleges such as Georgetown, UCLA, USC, Stanford, University of San Diego, University of Texas at Austin, Wake Forest and Yale.